US stocks move broadly lower as Ukraine tensions persist

-Stocks fell broadly in afternoon trading on Wall Street Thursday, chipping away at the weekly gains for major indexes.
+Technology companies led a broad slide for stocks on Wall Street in afternoon trading Thursday, chipping away at the weekly gains for major indexes.

 The benchmark S&P 500 is wobbling between a small gain and a small loss for the week, while the Dow is solidly in the red and the Nasdaq is holding onto a gain.